 - The requirement states "The Public School, in accordance with 31 Del.
-C. §309(e), shall make a determination of suitability as an Employee, Contractor or Volunteer on each person it requested to initiate the CBC process." - Delaware Code requires each public school to "...make the final determination of suitability for placement of a candidate in a Student Teaching Placement in its school." - CBC Record Retention/Existence: Six persons including four (4) employees and two (2) contractors did not have documented evidence that a compliant CBC, consisting of the fingerprint DE SBI and FBI screenings, had been completed. - Three persons including one (1) employee and two (2) contractors had a CBC performed by a third-party vendor which was not compliant with state laws and regulations. - For two (2) employees working in transportation, only a letter of eligibility was received. - For one (1) employee, the school district indicated the employee was hired as a constable.
-However, state laws and regulations do not address a constable as being exempt. - Aged Receipt of CBC Records: The two contractors sampled had non-compliant CBCs (CBC from 3rd party) received 234 and 890 days after hire/start date.
-Although Delaware Code is not specific about the length of time that a person may serve in a provisional status, the school district has not developed any additional control policies or procedures in this area.
+C. §309(e), shall make a determination of suitability as an Employee, Contractor or Volunteer on each person it requested to initiate the CBC process." - Delaware Code requires each public school to "...make the final determination of suitability for placement of a candidate in a Student Teaching Placement in its school."
+During our interviews, the school district indicated that, for student teachers, it relies upon the higher education institutions to make the suitability determination.

+CBC Record Retention/Existence: Three (3) employees, eighteen (18) contractors, twenty (20) volunteers and one (1) student teacher did not have documented evidence that a compliant CBC, consisting of the fingerprint SBI and FBI screenings, had been completed.
+For the student teachers, OAOA requested documents from both the school district and the higher education institution.

+- For the student teacher, the higher education institution did not have a record of the student attending the college. - Of the 18 contractors:

+- Seven contractors did not have documented evidence that a compliant CBC, consisting of the fingerprint SBI and FBI screenings, had been completed; - Six contractors did not have documented evidence of a compliant CBC, consisting of the fingerprint SBI and FBI screenings, but did have evidence of a non-compliant background check completed by a third-party CBC firm; - Five contractors had documented evidence of a compliant fingerprint SBI but did not provide documented evidence of the FBI screenings.

+Aged Receipt of CBC Records: Three provisional employees and four contractors had a compliant CBC received greater than 30 days after the hire date (ranged from 60 to 191 days) and were categorized as aged.
+Although Delaware Code is not specific about the length of time that a person may serve in a provisional status, the school district has neglected to develop any additional control policies or procedures to address this area.

-- Real-Time Start and End Date Tracking: OAOA was unable to determine timeliness of the receipt of CBCs of student teachers and volunteers due to the lack of tracking of start and end dates.
-Without an established documented tracking process, there is no assurance that the school district has a complete list of its employees, student teachers, contractors, and volunteers.
-Additionally, there is no assurance that its contractors and volunteers have had the required CBCs. - Contractor Oversight: There is no written requirement at either the State or district level (either in the Delaware Code or as part of school district internal controls) for oversight of outside contractors.
+Real-Time Start and End Date Tracking: OAOA was unable to determine timeliness of the receipt of CBCs of student teachers, volunteers and four contractors due to the lack of real-time tracking of the start and end dates.
+Without an established, documented real-time tracking process, there is no assurance that the appropriate persons have the required CBCs and that the school district has a complete list of contractors and volunteers.
+The school district did provide some dates but not full start and end dates for all persons sampled

+Contractor Oversight and Non-Compliance: There is no written requirement at either the State or district level (either in the Delaware Code or as part of school district internal controls) for oversight of outside contractors.
+The school district relies on the contracting agency to obtain all contractor CBC's.
+The school district does not monitor contractors to ensure they are conducting compliant background checks.